nvidia-riva/tutorials/deploy-oke.md

       sudo systemctl restart kubelet
     ```

 - To `ssh` into a worker node, you will need the private key you downloaded when you created an API Signing Key Pair.
 You can `ssh` into each worker node by using the IP address and hostname.
-You can find the IP Address and hostname by going to the Console and clicking on each instance you want to access
+You can find the IP Address and hostname by going to the Console and clicking on each instance you want to access.

   ```bash
     chmod 600 private_key.key
     ssh -i private_key.key opc@ip_address
   ```

 - When accessing the cluster for the first time, any GPU nodes that you create will be tainted by default to make sure that pods are not scheduled onto inappropriate nodes (non-gpu loads should not be scheduled on gpu nodes).
-With a node taint, no pod will be able to schedule onto that node unless you either remove the taint or add a matching toleration
+With a node taint, no pod will be able to schedule onto that node unless you either remove the taint or add a matching toleration.

   To remove the taint: